How To Embed a Google Calendar in Notion (2 Methods)

 Can’t wait to get started?
 Follow our walkthrough to connect Notion with Google Calendar now.

-If you’re a Notion fan, you’re probably trying to spend the majority of your work day in the tool.
-The If you’re a Notion fan, you’re likely doing most of your work in it.
+If you’re a Notion fan, you’re likely doing most of your work in this tool.
 The platform is so flexible that you can build anything in it, from a task manager to a mood board and even an entire knowledge base.
 But if the rest of your organization is using Google Calendar to keep track of meetings, you’ve probably found yourself constantly switching between the two tools.
 That’s enough to make anyone want to figure out how to embed Google Calendar in Notion.

-Below, you’ll find two methods for embedding Google Calendar in Notion.
-One uses Notion’s native embedding feature, and the other uses Unito’s integration for Google Calendar.
+Below, you’ll find three methods for embedding Google Calendar in Notion.
+One uses Notion’s native embedding feature, one uses a completely separate app called Notion Calendar, and the last uses Unito’s integration for Google Calendar.

-Method 1: embed a Google Calendar in Notion natively
+Method 1: Embed a Google Calendar in Notion with a URL

 You can embed a Google Calendar within a Notion page without installing any extra apps or integrations.
 All you need to do is make your Google Calendar shareable, which will create a unique shareable link.
 Then, you can use that link to embed your Google Calendar in Notion.
 Here’s how it’s done.